YosefLab/destvi_utils/docs/references.rst

 References
 ==========

 .. note:: The reference below can be referenced in docstrings.
-See :class:`~mypackage.MyModule` for an example.
+See :class:`~destvi_utils.MyModule` for an example.

 ..
 [Lopez22] Romain Lopez, XXX, Nir Yosef (2022),
    *Multi-resolution deconvolution of spatial transcriptomics data reveals continuous patterns of inflammation*,